danilofreire/kcl-thesis-template-markdown/README.md

 }
 ````

 Just copy and paste the text onto the `.bib` file and you're done.
 To cite Nash's paper in your thesis, just type `[@nash1951non]`.
 More about citations [here](http://stackoverflow.com/questions/13607156/autocomplete-pandoc-style-citations-from-a-bibtex-file-in-emacs).
+You can add footnotes, too.
+Click [here](http://pandoc.org/README.html#footnotes) to see how.

 Finally, you'll need [LaTeX](http://latex-project.org/ftp.html) and [Pandoc](http://johnmacfarlane.net/pandoc/README.html) to convert your Markdown output to pdf.
 Go to the folder that contains "Makefile" and type `make pdf` at your command line.
 Your pdf will be on the "output" folder.